-My first attempts; the home dye job
+My first attempt; the home dye job

 before